 A possible opening: With Gulf tensions easing, mediators hope Sudan’s outside backers can be pushed toward a ceasefire.

-Sudan’s war is being sustained less by the two Sudanese forces fighting it than by the foreign money, weapons and hired soldiers flowing in from outside, rights groups and United Nations investigators say.
-The result is the world’s largest humanitarian crisis, and a test of whether outside powers can be pressed to switch it off.
+Yes, it is.
+Sudan’s war, now in its third year, has become the world’s largest humanitarian crisis, sustained less by the two Sudanese forces fighting it than by foreign money, weapons and hired soldiers flowing in from outside, rights groups and United Nations investigators say.

 Sudan's war and a displaced Darfuri woman at a refugee camp in eastern Chad